grantjo78/grantjo78.github.io/_posts/2022-05-04-arc-k8s-resources.md

 ## Kubernetes Resources

-When you select one of the resources under **Kubernetes resources** (e.g. Namespaces), it will prompt you to enter a **Service account bearer token**.
+When you select one of the resources under **Kubernetes resources** (e.g. Namespaces) for the first time you will be prompted to enter a **Service account bearer token**.
 This token will be used by Arc to gain access to the cluster.

 ![](/docs/assets/images/2022-05-04-arc-k8s-resources/arc-k8s-resources-namespace-signin.jpg)